A general framework for pricing and hedging under local viability: Pricing and hedging American options

-For hedging, the option seller has to find \emph{one} strategy $H$ which dominates the American payoff at any stopping time.
+For hedging, the option seller has to find \emph{one} strategy $H$ such that the corresponding wealth process dominates the American payoff at any stopping time.
 In the presence of arbitrage opportunities, the seller may prefer to continue trading after the stopping time $\tau$ chosen by the option buyer and exploit such riskless opportunities to reduce hedging prices.
 Notably, the trading strategy after the exercise time $\tau$ may be different from the strategy before $\tau$.
 For this modelling purpose, we need to consider a generalization of admissibility.
-Let $\tau \in \mathbb{T}$ be a stopping time and $v$ is an $\mathcal{F}_{\tau}$-measurable random variable.
+Let $\tau \in \mathbb{T}$ be a stopping time and $v$ be an $\mathcal{F}_{\tau}$-measurable random variable.
 We define

 and $\mathcal{A}(\tau,v) = \cup_{x \ge 0}\mathcal{A}_x(\tau,v)$.
 We define the set of $x$-generalized strategies by

 and